Jspalms/push-poc/README.md

 2. Opt into notifications and submit the form
 3. Send a notification to the desired subscription by clicking the notify button

-### Notes
+### To-Do

-- Push notifications are an experimental feature on the current version of safari and the application MUST be added to the users home screen in order to enable notifications
-- Notifications.RequestPermissions() documentation suggests that safari still uses the old callback Syntax, I've not found that to be true
-- Push notifications on desktop websites require the browser to be running
+Fix Iphone notifications
+How to see if the current device is registered
+Fix the db bug
+Add some grouping (maybe a form to change the notification message) Why is the service worker waiting